AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/site-down-or-unresponsive/magento-site-down-troubleshooter.md

 +++**Do you have SQL database errors?**

 a.
-YES – Proceed with checking your MySQL error in this [MySQL server error message reference](https://dev.mysql.com/doc/mysql-errors/5.7/en/server-error-reference.html).
+YES – Proceed with checking your [!DNL MySQL] error in this [[!DNL MySQL] server error message reference](https://dev.mysql.com/doc/mysql-errors/5.7/en/server-error-reference.html).
 b.
 NO – Proceed to [Step 17](#step-17).

 +++

 ## Step 17 {#step-17}

-+++**Do you have MySQL database dead locks or an unresponsive MySQL database?**
++++**Do you have [!DNL MySQL] database dead locks or an unresponsive [!DNL MySQL] database?**

 a.
-YES – Proceed with checking for MySQL dead locks in this [Deadlocks in MySQL](/help/troubleshooting/database/deadlocks-in-mysql.md) article.
+YES – Proceed with checking for [!DNL MySQL] deadlocks in this [Deadlocks in [!DNL MySQL]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/database/deadlocks-in-mysql) article.
 b.
-NO – Open a [Support Ticket](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) for further investigation.
+NO – Open a [Support Ticket](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#support-cases) for further investigation.

 +++

 [Back to Step 1](#step-1)

-Click [HERE](/help/troubleshooting/site-down-or-unresponsive/site-down-troubleshooting-diagram.md) to see the Site Down Troubleshooting Flowchart.
+Click [HERE](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/site-down-or-unresponsive/site-down-troubleshooting-diagram) to see the Site Down Troubleshooting Flowchart.

+## Related reading

+[Best practices for modifying database tables](https://experienceleague.adobe.com/en/docs/commerce-operations/implementation-playbook/best-practices/development/modifying-core-and-third-party-tables#why-adobe-recommends-avoiding-modifications) in the Commerce Implementation Playbook